| Bio | Gurus | Gallery | Reviews |

 Shri Gurubhyo Namaha

 Seethalakshmi Venkastesan a doyen in the field of Carnatic music, was my guru till her demise in 2012.
-Her music was rooted in classicism and and mami’s bhajans stood out for their melodious rendition.
+Her music was rooted in classicism.
 As a teacher she was firm yet her love for her students and the music came through in the sheer effort she made.
 As a person she was the very essence of warmth and affection.
-Mami’s unique skills as a teacher was recognized by the Madras Music Academy with the Sangeeta Kala Acharya award.
+Her unique skills as a teacher was recognized by the Madras Music Academy with the Sangeeta Kala Acharya award.
+To learn more about her read here.

 I was fortunate to learn kritis from Shri V. Subrahmaniam whenever I visited Chennai from the US.
 A torchbearer of the Semmangudi Srinivasa Iyer padantharam, Shri V. Subrahmaniam always made time for me despite the short duration of my visits.
 I learnt numerous gems in the best Semmangudi baani.
 He also taught me how the choice of kritis and their right sequencing made a big difference to the success of a concert.
-To my utter joy, I finally learnt Ksheenamai tiruga (Tyagaraja’s kriti in Mukhari) which had been on my wishlist for many years!
-(Photo: Courtesy The Hindu)
+To learn more about him read here.

-When I finally moved to Chennai to focus on my music after my college graduation, I had the good fortune of learning from Shri O.S.Thyagarajan, one of the leading luminaries of the Carnatic world.
-A purist in style, with an extraordinary raganubhava, from him I learnt to explore the various facets of a raga.
-The term raga alapana took a whole new meaning for me.
+When I moved to Chennai to focus on music after my college graduation, I trained from Shri O.S.Thyagarajan.
+A purist in style, with an extraordinary raganubhava, he taught me how to explore the various facets of a raga.
+The term ‘raga alapana’ took a whole new meaning for me.

 Lalgudi Smt.
 Rajalakshmi

-In 1996, I moved to Bangalore and it was then I learnt from Rajalakshmi mami, sister of Shri.
+In the late nineties when I was in Bangalore, I learnt from Lalgudi Rajalakshmi, sister of Shri.
 Lalgudi Jayaraman and a well-known violinist in her own right.
-Rajalakshmi mami took a lot of interest in her students and I was constantly encouraged to spread my wings by participating in music competitions, exams and new audio releases.
-She was instrumental for the release of my first commercial audio cassette Dasa Sangama with Hema Ranganathan, another AIR artiste, and mami’s student.
+Smt Rajalakshmi took a lot of interest in her students and constantly encouraged me to spread my wings by participating in music competitions, exams and new audio releases.
+She was instrumental for the release of my first commercial audio cassette Dasa Sangama with another student and AIR artiste, Hema Ranganathan.
+To learn more about Lalgudi Rajalakshmi watch this interview here.

-A well known radio artiste in Mumbai, Prema mami who continued to perform on stage periodically, took me on as one of her few students.
-I learnt the fundamentals of raga alapana and neraval rendition under her guidance.
-I learnt much more than music from mami in these first days of my college education.
+A well known radio artiste in Mumbai, Prema Raghavachari took me on as one of her few students.
+I learnt the fundamentals of raga alapana and neraval rendition from her.
+She became a lifelong family friend and taught me performance techniques beyond the theory of music.

-One of my first gurus, Shri Chandrashekar of Mumbai, heard me sing at a navaratri kolu when I was in my early teens and decided to take me on as his student.
+One of my first gurus, Shri N.S.Chandrashekar, heard me sing at a navaratri kolu in Mumbai when I was in my early teens and decided to take me on as his student.
 His style was reminiscent of the Kancheepuram Nayana Pillai school and his repertoire included several rare krithis.
-A great teacher, he was meticulous in his approach and much to my chagrin then, insisted on taking classes even during my school exams!
-I am grateful for his guidance which has taught me perseverance and discipline I need even more today.
+A great teacher, NSC was meticulous in his approach and much to my chagrin then, insisted on taking classes even during my school exams!
+The life lessons that I picked up from him such as perseverance and discipline continue to guide me even today.